TH3VeNoM/HackTheBox/Machines/Armageddon/readme.md

-Use root hash for decryption
+use root $hashed part in /etc/shadow file